jhu-dvrk/dvrk-ros/README.md

 This repository has code realted to intuitive\_research\_kit ROS packages

 # Todo
-* rename irk to dvrk
+* rename dvrk to dvrk
 * move to github
 * merge catkin to master